chrisguest75/typescript_examples/13_echo_service/README.md

 # README

-Demonstrates a simple echo service
+Demonstrates a simple echo service using TSOA

 TODO: